08-19-11 | Blog Post

 SOC 3 is for public use, and provides the highest level of certification and assurance of operational excellence that a data center can receive.
 A SOC 2 report includes auditor testing and results, while SOC 3 provides a system description and the auditor’s opinion.

-For further clarification, see the chart below, comparing the details and use of each report type.
+For further clarification, see the chart below, comparing the details and use of each type of service organizational control report.

 Why is this important for data center users?
 Even AICPA agrees it’s more efficient and cost-effective for companies to outsource to data centers that provide cloud computing or managed security, since they already have the experienced personnel, expertise, equipment and technologies in place to accomplish the basics of data hosting and security.